This post contains affiliate links to recommended products used in this recipe.

 - 1/4 cup non-dairy milk for brushing pastry

-- Cut cold butter into 1/2" chunks and add to the food processor.
+- Cut cold butter into 1/2" chunks and add to the food processor along with the vanilla extract and lemon zest.
 Pulse until mixtures resemble breadcrumbs, about 30 seconds.

-- Turn dough out onto a well floured surface, cut in fours and form each piece into a disc.
+- Turn dough out onto a well-floured surface, cut in fours, and form each piece into a disc.
 Wrap well and refrigerate for 1 hour or overnight.
-At this point the dough can be frozen to use at a later date.
-Thaw in the refrigerator for 24 hours hours before proceeding.
+At this point, the dough can be frozen to use at a later date.
+Thaw in the refrigerator for 24 hours before proceeding.

-- To prepare filling, toast chopped nuts on a parchment lined baking sheet in the oven for 5 minutes at 400˚F.
+- To prepare the filling, toast chopped nuts on a parchment-lined baking sheet in the oven for 5 minutes at 400˚F.